Wallet-friendly senior care resources for those needing financial assistance

-We understand that senior care can be intimidating, both emotionally and financially.
-This list of affordable senior care resources should help you research and understand what programs and resources are available if the senior you are caring for has limited means.
+This list of affordable senior care resources can help you research and understand what programs and resources are available if the senior you are caring for has limited means.

 - Cash and Counseling Program